 Accessing My Contributions

 You cannot borrow from your SBCERA account.
 You cannot withdraw your contributions while you are still employed by a participating SBCERA employer or while under a reciprocal agreement.
+If your status changes to part-time or your hours are reduced making you ineligible for SBCERA membership, you will no longer pay retirement contributions or accrue service credit.
+However, your past contributions will remain on deposit and continue to earn interest.
+You may not refund these contributions unless you terminate your employment.
 If you terminate your employment with a participating employer, you may take a refund of your accumulated refundable contributions and the interest credited on them.
 However, taking a refund will end your membership with SBCERA and eliminate any future eligibility for a monthly SBCERA retirement benefit.

 Employer contribution percentages vary by employer and plan membership.
 Employer contributions are not refundable to the employee at any time.